-If a resolver hasn't engaged, or you previously stopped notifications to them, you can notify them again by clicking the Notify icon next to their name in the Engaged column.
+If a resolver hasn't engaged, or you previously stopped notifications to them, you can notify them again by clicking the options menu (vertical ellipses icon) and selecting Notify.

-To stop notifying a single user, group, or dynamic team, click the Stop Notifying icon next to their name in the Engaged column.
+To stop notifying a single user, group, or dynamic team, click the options menu (vertical ellipses icon) and select Stop notifying.

 To stop notifying all resolvers, click Stop Notifying All at the top of the resolvers area.